 Inline Manual vs Appcues – How is it different?

 - Better multilingual user onboarding – Inline Manual supports more languages and multilingual user onboarding.

-- Better customer support – Inline Manual claims, they have much better customer support than Appcues does.
-Everyone who uses Inline Manual, whether he’s using the lowest or the highest package, can enjoy high-touch and human support
+- Better customer support – Inline Manual claims they have much better customer support than Appcues does.
+Everyone who uses Inline Manual, whether they’re using the lowest or the highest package, can enjoy high-touch and human support.

 When we’re speaking about customization, the good thing about Inline Manual is that it has a lot of predefined templates.
-But on another hand, in order to fully customize your in-app experiences, you will need to code in CSS.
+On the other hand, in order to fully customize your in-app experiences, you will need to code in CSS.

 Inline Manual’s pricing is relatively expensive for new startups with a low number of monthly active users.
 But as you grow, it seems like the price per MAU is cheaper.

-When you finish your 14-day free trial, you can count on this pricing:
+When you finish your 14-day free trial, you can choose from this pricing:

 - 0 – 250 MAU – $158/month